 The children are supervised with the use of ropes and string and taught the correct ways to use them.
 They may learn different types of knots and how ropes can be used for carrying.
 Adults will talk through their ideas and support as needed if used for tarpaulin or swings.
-Ropes are not to be used to tie people up.
+Rope uses are carefully monitored throughout the session.